Christian fraternities: Beta Sigma Psi

 Beta Sigma Psi, the oldest Christian fraternity, was founded as a national fraternity for Lutheran students in 1925 at the University of Illinois, home to the largest Greek system in the United States.
 The fraternity had its origins in the concerns of Rev. Frederick William Gustav Stiegemeyer, the son of a Lutheran pastor, who had been entrusted with the spiritual care of Lutheran students at the university.
 In the fall of 1919, he organized the Lutheran Illini League with a nucleus of ten students.
-At that time their intention was to meet once or twice a week for religious instruction and discussion on contemporary issues.
+At that time they intended to meet once or twice a week for religious instruction and discussion on contemporary issues.
 In the fall of 1920, now with twenty members, the Lutheran Illini League rented a house.
 In early 1921, it reorganized as the Concordia Club.
 By 1923, the group regularly participated in campus activities; so much so that they began being referred to as the "Concordia Fraternity."
 On April 17, 1925, incorporation papers were filed for Beta Sigma Psi National Lutheran Fraternity in Springfield, Illinois.
 By 1970, Beta Sigma Psi had grown to eighteen chapters.
 The fraternity had ten active chapters as of 2016.

 Alpha Gamma Omega

 Alpha Gamma Omega was established in 1927 at UCLA.
 The fraternity suffered a decline in chapters and membership before experiencing extensive national growth starting in 1987.
-As of 2020 it had sixteen active chapters.
+As of 2020, it had sixteen active chapters.

 Sigma Theta Epsilon

-Sigma Theta Epsilon is the result of the merger of two local Methodist-affiliated fraternities in 1941: Phi Tau Theta, founded in 1925, and Sigma Epsilon Theta, founded in 1936 at Indiana University.
-The merged fraternity was initially called Delta Sigma Theta, but the name was changed to Sigma Theta Epsilon in 1949 when a national sorority that was already using the name Delta Sigma Theta threatened legal action.
+Sigma Theta Epsilon is the result of the merger of Methodist-affiliated fraternities in 1941: Phi Tau Theta, founded in 1925, and Sigma Epsilon Theta, founded in 1936 at Indiana University.
+The merged fraternity was initially called Delta Sigma Theta, but the name was changed to Sigma Theta Epsilon in 1949 when a national sorority Delta Sigma Theta that was already using the name threatened legal action.

 By the late 1950s, Sigma Theta Epsilon had grown to over twenty chapters.
 However, its numbers began to decline at the end of the 1960s.
 The fraternity became non-denominational in 1968.
 Down to only three chapters by the 1980s, Sigma Theta Epsilon began chartering new chapters again in 1988.
 The fraternity had twelve active chapters during the 2000s, but as of 2016 had only three active chapters.
+It ceased operations in 2022.